 Human-Centred Design brings the needs and preferences of humans, specifically target customers or system users, to the heart of the design process.
 It is a powerful and valuable approach to creating desirable, usable, and valuable products and services.

 However, some designers ignore the fact that 100% of us humans are different in the way we think, perceive and interact.
 The canvas approach helps us understand and address people’s more significant differences in a way that empowers us to make experiences that are better for us all.

 of us has a permanent disability.
 We sense, move or think in a way that significantly limits us in our day to day lives and has lasted or is expected to last long-term.
 We may be visually impaired, D/deaf or hard of hearing, have limited physical endurance, be a wheelchair user, missing a limb or it’s functional use, have limited hand strength or dexterity, receive and process information in a neurodiverse way, or communicate differently.

 1 in 3

-of us has an impairment today to the point that we are significantly impacted in our day to day lives at this moment in time.
-For example, we may have a broken arm, be recovering from an illness or our mental health may not be so strong currently.
+of us has an impairment today to the point that we are significantly impacted in our day-to-day lives at this moment in time.
+In addition to people with permanent needs, this includes those of us with more temporary needs, who may have a broken arm, be recovering from an illness or our mental health may not be so strong currently.